 You better think about it now.
 Time is of the essence.
 Your deathbomb is clicking…

 Whatever is important to you, do it now.

 When you were very hungry, were you thinking of fasting?

 When you were very tired, were you thinking of resting?
 Of sleeping?

 When unpaid bills were mounting, did you call a friend?

-When you heard that your father has a stage four lung cancer, did you not drop what you were doing?
+When you heard that your father has a lung cancer, stage 4, did you not drop what you were doing?